openvinotoolkit/datumaro/docs/source/docs/data-formats/formats/tabular.md

 ## Format specification

-Tabular dataset generally referes to table data with multiple rows and columns. <br>
+Tabular dataset generally refers to table data with multiple rows and columns. <br>
 `.csv` files are the most common format, and OpenML uses `.arff` as the official format.

 Datumaro only supports tabular data in `.csv` format where the first row is a header with unique column names.